JvanKatwijk/qt-1090/README.md

 	*      3.5 - 4   usec: third impulse.
 	*      4.5 - 5   usec: last impulse.

+The GUI shows the first 16 samples of a message, each sample represented as a bar.
+With the "preamble" button on selects what is shown: either all preambles that passed the checks to determine whether it seems a reasonable preamble, or only those preambles of messages that passed a CRC test.
+The preambles of messages that passed the CRC test are represented in green, those of messages that did not pass the CRC test in red.

 ---------------------------------------------------------------------------
 The Buttons
 ----------------------------------------------------------------------------

 The buttons from left to right:
 * a	a push button switching the terminal output from "all messages" to "interactive".
 In the latter case, a list of planes as is shown, regularly updated;
-* b	a spinbox, with which the
+* b	a spinbox, with which the ttl can be set, the number of seconds within which a description of a plane has to be seen again in order to maintain it on the list of planes;
 * c	a puhsbutton to switch http output.
-If selected, the output is sent to port 8080 and a browser, listening to port 8080, will show a google map with planes.
+If selected, the output is sent to port 8080 and a browser, listening to port 8080, will show a google map with planes;
 * d.	a combobox for selecting the degree of error correction.
 Options are "no correction", "normal correction" (i.e. single bit), or "strong correction" (i.e. 2 bit correction).
-It goes without saying that the latter is pretty cpu intensive.
+It goes without saying that the latter is pretty cpu intensive;
-* e	a push button switching between metrics and non metrics data in interactive mode.
+* e	a push button switching between metrics and non metrics data in interactive mode;
 * f	a push button switching between "all preambles shown" and "preambles with good crc" shown.
 The distinction is in the color, green is "crc ok".

 ----------------------------------------------------------------------------